nathmota/funda-analysis/docs/index.md

 The second dashboard displays the occurrence of some features among the properties.

-- The vast majority of houses (76.05%) cost between 250K and 270K euros
+- The vast majority of houses (74.91%) cost between 250K and 750K euros
 - Amsterdam, Rotterdam, Den Haag, Utrecht, and Almere are the cities with the highest supply of properties
-- Two-thirds of residential properties are houses, and one-third are apartments
+- Approximately two-thirds of residential properties are houses, and one-third are apartments as shown in the pie chart
-- Most of them (68.21%) do not have their own parking
+- Most of them (67.77%) do not have their own parking
-- As for the presence of a garden, there is a balance, with 51.66% having a garden and 48.34% not having it
+- As for the presence of a garden, there is a balance, with 48.02% having a garden and 51.98% not having it
-- As for balconies, only 27.89% of properties have it
+- As for balconies, only 28.27% of properties have it
+- The treemap indicates the proportion of the energy labels among the properties as well as their respective types of heating
+- The bar chart show us the main surroundings of the properties
-- On this page, it is also possible to filter by cities
+- On this page, it is also possible to see the results by city by using the filters

 ### 3. Properties Rooms

 ![pg3](reports/pg3.png)

-- There is a trend of increasing property prices in relation to the number of bedrooms and bathrooms
+- The line charts indicates a trend of increasing property prices in relation to the number of bedrooms and bathrooms
-- The majority of houses (66.58%) have between 3, 4, and 5 rooms, 2 to 3 bedrooms, and 1 bathroom
+- The majority of houses (66.57%) have between 3, 4, and 5 rooms, 2 to 3 bedrooms, and 1 bathroom
-- Surprisingly, there are houses with up to 18 bedrooms for less than 1.5 million euros
 - On this page, it is also possible to filter by cities

 ### 4. Size & Price Stats